mentorvikash/microfront/README.md

 ### Babel Configuration

-All React applications require a `.babelrc` file with the following configuration:
+All React applications (shell, student, teacher, and shared-ui) require a `.babelrc` file with the following configuration:

 ```json
 {